List of Notts County F.C. records and statistics: Honours and achievements

 Notts County have won two cup competitions in their history; the FA Cup in the 1893–94 season (becoming the first Second Division club to win the FA Cup), and the Anglo-Italian Cup in the 1994–95 season.
 The club's highest overall league finish is third, achieved in the 1890–91 and 1900–01 seasons.
 Notts have won eight league titles in total; they have been second tier champions three times, third tier champions twice, and fourth tier champions three times.
 Their most recent championship was the League Two title won in the 2009–10 season.
-Notts have won six other promotions, most recently by beating Chesterfield 4–3 on penalties in the 2023 National League play-off final following a 2–2 draw at Wembley Stadium.
+Notts have won seven other promotions, most recently by beating Salford City 3–0 at Wembley Stadium in the 2026 EFL League Two play-off final.